Psychological abuse

-Psychological abuse, often called emotional abuse, is a form of abuse characterized by a person subjecting or exposing another person to a behavior that may result in psychological trauma, including anxiety, chronic depression, or post-traumatic stress disorder.
+Psychological abuse, often known as emotional abuse or mental abuse, is a form of abuse characterized by a person knowingly or intentionally exposing another person to a behavior that results in psychological trauma, including anxiety, chronic depression, clinical depression or post-traumatic stress disorder amongst other psychological reactions.

-It is often associated with situations of power imbalance in abusive relationships, and may include bullying, gaslighting, and abuse in the workplace.
-It also may be perpetrated by persons conducting torture, other violence, acute or prolonged human rights abuse, particularly without legal redress such as detention without trial, false accusations, false convictions, and extreme defamation such as where perpetrated by state and media.
+It is often associated with situations of controlling behavior in abusive relationships, and may include bullying, gaslighting, abuse in the workplace, amongst other behaviors that may cause an individual to feel unsafe.

 General definition

 Clinicians and researchers have offered different definitions of psychological abuse.
-According to current research the terms "psychological abuse" and "emotional abuse" can be used interchangeably, unless associated with psychological violence.
-More specifically, "emotional abuse is any kind of abuse that is emotional rather than physical in nature.
-It can include anything from verbal abuse and constant criticism to more subtle tactics such as intimidation, manipulation, and refusal to ever be pleased.
-This abuse occurs when someone says words or does actions used to try and control the other person, to keep the other afraid and instill fear that, or kept apart from others or try to break someone’s self-esteem of themselves.
+According to current research, the terms "psychological abuse" and "emotional abuse" are commonly used interchangeably, and as unassociated with physical abuse and accordingly physical violence, as opposed to "psychological violence".
+Usually, "emotional abuse" refers to any abuse that is emotional rather than physical, though experts often continue to find it difficult to recognize and operationally define it, and "experience uncertainty about proving it legally."

 Emotional abuse can take several forms.
-Three general patterns of abusive behavior include aggressing, denying, and minimizing"; "Withholding is another form of denying.
-Withholding includes refusing to listen, refusing to communicate, and emotionally withdrawing as punishment."
+Three general patterns of abusive behavior include aggressing, denying, and minimizing; "Withholding is another form of denying.
+Withholding includes refusing to listen, to communicate, and emotionally withdrawing as punishment."
 Even though there is no established definition for emotional abuse, emotional abuse can possess a definition beyond verbal and psychological abuse.

-Blaming, shaming, and name calling are a few verbally abusive behaviors which can affect a victim emotionally.
-The victim's self-worth and emotional well-being are altered and even diminished by the verbal abuse, resulting in an emotionally-abused victim.
+Blaming, shaming, and name calling are a few verbally abusive behaviors that can affect a victim emotionally.
+The victim's self-worth and emotional well-being are altered and even diminished by the verbal abuse, resulting in an emotionally abused victim.

 The victim may experience severe psychological effects.
 This would involve the tactics of brainwashing, which can fall under psychological abuse as well, but emotional abuse consists of the manipulation of the victim's emotions.
 The victim may feel their emotions are being affected by the abuser to such an extent that the victim may no longer recognize their own feelings regarding the issues the abuser is trying to control.
 The result is the victim's self-concept and independence are systematically taken away.